stompedheroutinprada/doxtools/README.md

 ## THIS IS A JOKE
-I made this for fun, does not do anything malicious only requirement is opencv-python
+This was purely made for fun, it DOES NOT do anything malicious only requirement is opencv-python